cboulanger/bibliograph/roadmap.md

 - a Zotero.org backend
 - a library book checkout system
-- Sync with desktop reference managers but I'll be happy to develop a plugin for your particular need.
+- Sync with desktop reference managers

+I'll be happy to develop a plugin for your particular need.

 Features/changes that might be implemented or not, depending on my free time & sufficient interest: